 - 1. The District shall comply with the provisions below in order to provide students equitable access to extracurricular activities. - 2.
 The District shall ensure that extracurricular activities provide opportunities for interracial contact in positive settings of shared interest and that students have equitable access to extracurricular activities regardless of racial or ethnic background or ELL status. - 3.
 The District shall provide a range of extracurricular activities at each school.
-These extracurricular activities shall provide students opportunities to participate in sports activities at schools at which they are offered, to develop leadership skills, and to pursue curricular interests and programs (i.e., science club or "Junior Achievement"). - 4.
+These extracurricular activities shall provide students opportunities to participate in sports activities at schools at which they are offered, to develop leadership skills, and to pursue curricular interests and programs (i.e. science club or "Junior Achievement"). - 4.
 The District shall provide transportation to support student participation in extracurricular activities as specified in Section III of this Order. - 5.
-If after-school tutoring is offered to students on a voluntary basis, such tutoring shall be offered on an equitable basis in accordance with all other provisions of this Section VIII.
+If voluntary tutoring is provided after school hours, the provision of such support shall be equitable and transportation will be provided subject to the District's policies related to entitlement to transportation limited to: (a) sports; (b) social clubs; (c) student publications; and (d) cocurricular activities such as science, math, and language clubs, or after school tutoring activities.
+The District shall make any necessary changes to Mojave by October 1, 2013.